pierre-rouleau/pel/doc/pel-manual.rst

 orange, commands that require external Emacs package are show in blue and use a the package character (📦), etc...
 The full list of conventions are listed in the `Document Legend`_ table.
 The list of tables follow below.
-This is the very first release of PEL.
 As PEL evolves, it will cover more topics, more programming languages, major modes and will integrate with more of the external Emacs packages and more tables will describe how to use them.